skipperkongen/declarative-cartography/sql_wiki/README.md

 RANK BY 			st_length(wkb_geometry)

-PARTITION BY 		type -- column in cph_highway
+PARTITION BY 		type -- this is a column in cph_highway

 SUBJECT TO
 	 CELLBOUND 		16